-All applicants must complete the online University of Hawaii System Application by the published deadline.
-Applicants are encouraged to file their Admissions application as early as possible.
-Completed applications and all supporting and requested documents must be received by the deadline.
-For application deadline dates, refer to the Admissions and Records Office webpage at https://windward.hawaii.edu/admissions-records/
+All applicants are required to complete the online University of Hawai'i System Application, and submit all supporting documents, by the published deadline.
+Applicants are encouraged to file their application for admission as early as possible.
+For application deadline dates, please visit the Admissions & Records website (https://windward.hawaii.edu/admissions-records/).

-• Students who have missed at least one semester of enrollment must re-apply for admission.
-However, students who stopped out within two years, may contact the Admissions & Records Office to re-activate their application, if their last Home Campus was Windward CC.
+• Students who have missed at least one semester of enrollment must reapply for admission.
+Students who have stopped out within the past two years may contact the Admissions & Records Office to reactivate their application, provided Windward Community College was their last Home Campus.

-The enrollment of non-residents and international students is governed by Board of Regents policy.
-Non-Residents are assessed a non-refundable non-resident application fee.
+The enrollment of Non-Resident and International students is governed by Board of Regents policy.
+Non-Residents are assessed a \$25.00 non-refundable Non-Resident application fee.

-All documents received by the College become property of the College and will not be returned to the applicant.
+All documents received by the College become the property of the College and will not be returned to the applicant.